 Environmental factor Potential impacts Relevant Section Need for further assessment?
-(Y/N) low.
-Socio-economic There may be some temporary traffic, including pedestrian traffic disruptions on Sidlow Road and Stafford Road when construction works are required within the road corridor.
+(Y/N) operation.
+Any impacts would be mitigated by the implementation of the safeguards and mitigation measures listed.
+As such, the potential impacts to traffic and transport as a result of the proposed works would be low.
+Socio-economic There may be some temporary traffic (including pedestrian traffic) disruptions on roads surround EA7 when construction works are required within the road corridor.
 There would be no permanent impacts on pedestrian movements.
 As such, the potential impacts to socio-economic matters as a result of the proposed works would be low.
 Section 3.10 N Waste The main waste streams would include small amounts of ashphalt and road base, excess soil and excavted material, and small amounts of construction piping material.
 No contaminated waste material and/or the removal of abestos containing material is likely As such, the potential impacts to waste as a result of the proposed works would be negligible.
 Section 3.11 N Cumulative impacts A search of the Griffith City Council Development Applicant tracker and a search of the NSW Major Project Portal on the 29 May 2025 found no other projects or developments in the wider locality which would add to potential impacts arising from this proposed works.
-There is the potential that the proposed works in other areas of the broader UCP project would be undertaken concurrently with the proposed works for EA1.
-While this may constitute some cumulative impacts in relation to traffic and social, the works would be complete over a small timeframe of approximately 6 - 12 weeks.
-Therefore, the cumulative impacts are expected to be low.
-As such, the potential cumulative impacts as a result of the proposed works would be low.
+As such, the potential cumulative impacts as a result of the proposed works would be negligible.
 Section 3.12 N